The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 - Exercise limitations

-The Vivofit Fitness Band does not track steps that don’t involve arm movement, for example, when you’re using a stationary bike.
+The Vivofit Fitness Band does not track steps that don’t involve arm movement, for example, when using a stationary bike.

 - No GPS